tmarkec/row_to_grow/README.md

 #### Site visitor
 - As a site visitor, I want be able to register for the account so that I can get more access to the website content and to store my profile information
 - As a site visitor, I want to be able to view list of the products so that I can select some to purchase
-- As a site visitor I want to be able to sort the list of specific category or product so that I can easily find products of certain price, rating and name
+- As a site visitor I want to be able to view my shoping bag, so I that can confirm my choices or simply update/remove quantity
 - As a site visitor I want to be able to search for a product by name or description so that I can easily find specific product
 - As a site visitor, I want to be able to view details of the products so that I can identify, price, description, rating, image and available sizes of the product
 - As a site visitor I want to be able to chose products and select size and quantity of the product
 - As a site visitor I want to be able to pay for selected products so that I can complete my purchase option
-- As a site visitor, I want be able to view blog posts so that I can get more knowledge about benefits of related selling products on the website
 - As a site visitor, I want to be able to subscribe to newsletter so that I can receive promotions and informations about new products
 - As a site visitor, I want to be able to contact site owner so that I can get answers to any enquires that I have about the products or website
 #### Registered user